silverhammermba/superuser/extras/glossary.markdown

 Hardware
 : The physical components of a computer.

+HTML
+: HyperText Markup Language
+: The textual language that describes the contents of a web page

+HTTP
+: HyperText Transfer Protocol
+: An application protocol which allows transmission of web pages and multimedia

 Information
 : Meaning.
 Can be encoded/stored as data using an appropriate format.